ben-denham/lemma/docs/lemma.core.md

 ### Operator Parameters

-Operator parameter lists support all the features of Hy/Python functions, including variable argument lengths, optional arguments with default values, keyword arguments, and type annotations.
+Operator parameter lists support all the features of Hy functions (except `&kwonly` arguments), including variable argument lengths, optional arguments with default values, keyword arguments, and type annotations.
 For syntax and examples, see: https://docs.hylang.org/en/stable/language/api.html#defn

-### Tips for Defining Operators

 * The `lemma.core.latexstr` macro is useful for creating a LatexString object with an optionally set precedence: